-Next connection to TNS-listener gives you necessary UNC-request for SMBrelay.
+The next connection with TNS-listener gives you the necessary UNC-request for SMBrelay.

 2nd method – ctxsys.context.

-This method needs only ‘CONNECT’ and ‘RESOURCE’ roles for an attack which almost all users have.
-So you need to have at least one real user in RDBMS.
-We use creation of indexes by ctxsys.context to force UNC path request to our host.
+This method requires only ‘CONNECT’ and ‘RESOURCE’ roles for an attack which almost all users have.
+So you need to have at least one real user account in RDBMS.
+We use the creation of indexes by ctxsys.context to force UNC path request to our host.